conduktor/conduktor-docs/docs/platform/get-started/configuration/env-variables.md

 ### AuditLog export properties

 The audit log can be exported to a Kafka topic, once configured in Console.
+For details on the available exportable events refer to: [Exportable audit log events](docs/platform/navigation/settings/audit-log.md#exportable-audit-log-events).

 | Property                                            | Description                                           | Environment Variable                                  | Mandatory | Type   | Default |
 |-----------------------------------------------------|-------------------------------------------------------|-------------------------------------------------------|-----------|--------|---------|